Trimethylaminuria: Symptoms and signs

-Trimethylamine is most noticeable in urine, as it is captured, concentrated and released in intervals.
-Fishy smelling urine is a primary identifying symptom in infant children (Trimethylaminuria literally meaning "trimethylamine in urine").
+Trimethylamine is most noticeable in urine, as it is captured, concentrated, and released in intervals.
+Fishy-smelling urine is a primary identifying symptom in infant children (trimethylaminuria literally meaning "trimethylamine in urine").

-Trimethylamine is also released in the person's sweat, reproductive fluids, and breath, and can give off a fishy odor when the concentration of trimethylamine is high enough to be detected.
+Trimethylamine is also released in a person's sweat, reproductive fluids, and breath, and can give off a fishy odor when the concentration of trimethylamine is high enough to be detected.
 The intensity of the smell is directly correlated with the concentration of trimethylamine in the bloodstream.

-Some people with trimethylaminuria report having a strong odor all the time, but when in a clinical setting most have only moderate to no smell, depending on diet and the severity of their FM03 mutation.
-In a study by Wise PM, of 115 identified tmau subjects, 0% had a smell detectable at a social distance and only 5% had some minor malodour when sniffing their palms.
-After a choline challenge load test (intentionally ingesting a TMA precursor) only 10% expressed a smell at a social distance, suggesting that those that produced odour had a more severe form of FMO3 impairment.
+People with TMAU may have an intermittent fish-like body odor, depending on diet and the severity of their FM03 mutation.
+In a 2011 study by Wise and colleagues of 115 positively identified TMAU subjects, after a choline challenge load test (intentionally ingesting a TMA precursor), only 10% expressed a smell at a social distance.
+In a fasted state (12 hours), 0% had a smell detectable at a social distance, and only 5% had some minor malodour at an intimate distance.
+These findings suggested that those who produced an odour had a more severe form of FMO3 impairment.

 Smell events are often sporadic and episodic in nature (based on diet over the previous 24 hours), making it often difficult to diagnose by smell alone.
+Some people with trimethylaminuria report having a strong odor all the time, but there has not been any evidence apart from self-reported symptoms that this is the case.

 Individuals with this condition do not have any physical symptoms, and they typically appear healthy.

-The condition seems to be more common in women than men, for unknown reasons.
+For unknown reasons, the condition seems more common in women than in men.
 Scientists suspect that such female sex hormones as progesterone and estrogen aggravate the condition.
 According to several reports, the condition worsens around puberty.
 In women, symptoms may worsen just before and during menstrual periods, after taking oral contraceptives, and around menopause.